NLeSC/collab-demos/demos/eecology-annotation-ui/README.md

 # Demo usage

-For a storyline, watch the video '/demos/eecology-annotation-ui/demo-screencast.mkv' with subtitles (needs download), or view the [raw](/demos/eecology-annotation-ui/demo-screencast.mkv.srt) subtitle data.
+For a storyline, watch the video '/demos/eecology-annotation-ui/demo-screencast.mkv' with subtitles (needs download), or view the [raw](/demos/eecology-annotation-ui/demo-screencast.mkv.srt) subtitle data. **Known quirks** are being collected in [this](/../../issues/23) issue.

-## Known quirks

-Known quirks are being collected in [this](/../../issues/23) issue.
 See also the [general remarks](/doc/demo-usage-general-remarks.md) about web demos.

 # Scientifically interesting aspects